Which jobs count toward the 1000 hour policy?

 How exactly does the rolling 12 month calculation work?

-If a student has worked for the last 12 months you will see 24 time periods listed with how many hours a student worked for each time period.
+If a student has worked for the last 12 months, you will see 24 time periods listed with how many hours a student worked for each time period.
 The report is shown with the Check Date.
 The check date is the day the student got paid for the hours worked during the time period before.
-If the check date is October 15, 2012 (12 months ago) then those are the hours worked September 16-30, 2012 that were paid on October 15, 2012.
-For that same pay period in the current year if a student submits the same number of hours or less the total hours will drop.
+If the check date is October 15, 2012 (12 months ago), then those are the hours worked September 16-30, 2012 that were paid on October 15, 2012.
+If a student submits the same number of hours or less for that same pay period in the current year, the total hours will drop.
 If the student submitted 30 hours last year and this year they submit 40 hours, 30 hours will drop off and 40 hours will go on which will increase their total by 10 hours.